This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 At a glance

-- Terminal A will be the largest in Abu Dhabi and will be visible from more than 1.5 kilometres away.
+- Terminal A is the largest in Abu Dhabi and is visible from more than 1.5 kilometers away.

 - the minimum connection time will be 45 minutes, including baggage transfer.